“We passionately believe that people who have been seriously

 How much is my case worth?

 The amount an auto accident case will vary and depend upon each person’s individual circumstances.
-In order to learn how much your case may be worth, you should set up an initial consultation with The Pope & Taylor Firm.
+In order to learn how much your case may be worth, you should set up an initial consultation with Pope Taylor, LLP.

 What if I don’t want to go to court?